Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 We will be back.

-Now, I'm told, and I don't know that I believe this, but I'm told at Reverend Wright, Jeremiah Wright's gonna give the benediction at the Democrat convention.
+Now, I'm told, and I don't know that I believe this, but I'm told that Reverend Wright, Jeremiah Wright's going to give the benediction at the Democrat convention.

-And I think after this convention, everybody's gonna understand why.
+And I think after this convention, everybody's going to understand why.